prabu-ram/mask_detection/README.md

 # mask_detection
-a deep learning model to detect masks  in pictures
+A Deep learning model to detect masks  in pictures.